shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 ```

 #### Parameters

 1. `componentName`: A string identifying the component you want to extend.
 2. Callback function: This function receives three arguments:
    1. `previousState`: The current state of the component, including all its reactive properties and methods.
    2. `props`: The props passed to the component.
-   3. `context`: The setup context, similar to what you'd receive in a standard Vue 3 setup function.
+   3. `context`: The setup context, similar to what you would receive in a standard Vue 3 setup function.

-#### Return Value
+#### Return value

 The callback function should return an object containing any new or modified properties or methods you want to add or change in the component.

 #### Example: Replacing a Single Property

 ```javascript
 Shopware.Component.overrideComponentSetup()('sw-product-list', (previousState) => {
     const newPageSize = ref(50);